 Port Huron is a medium-sized city located in the state of Michigan.
 With a population of 29,330 people and 13 constituent neighborhoods, Port Huron is the 42nd largest community in Michigan.

-Port Huron is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port Huron is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Huron is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Port Huron who work in office and administrative support (13.84%), sales jobs (12.32%), and food service (9.65%).
+There are especially a lot of people living in Port Huron who work in office and administrative support (13.80%), sales jobs (12.16%), and food service (8.63%).

 Port Huron is a somewhat ethnically-diverse city.
 The people who call Port Huron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Huron residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Port Huron include Irish, English, Polish, and Italian.